NVIDIA/gdrcopy/README.md

 is not an NVIDIA-supported product.

 For bugs or feature requests, feel free to [file an issue] (https://github.com/NVIDIA/gdrcopy/issues).
-Not guarantee is given that the team will follow up on any of those.
+No guarantee is given that the team will follow up on any of those.